 Wiley has insider knowledge of the CFIUS process and individuals at the relevant agencies.
 Our attorneys and consultants have served in multiple CFIUS departments, including the Departments of Treasury, Homeland Security, Justice, Defense, State, and Commerce, as well as the National Security Council.
 We have extensive experience counseling clients in transactions that involve nearly every industry sector subject to CFIUS review – including advanced technologies, telecommunications, defense, energy, transportation infrastructure, software, finance, chemicals, biotechnology, pharmaceuticals, and aerospace, among others.
 As a result, we have substantial expertise assisting parties with transactions that involve sophisticated technology, classified information, and critical technology and infrastructure.
 We advise clients on strategies to mitigate national security risks and to address any political and public relations issues on the national and local level.
 The firm has long-standing relationships with Executive branch officials and members of Congress, and we have worked directly with congressional committee staff and members of Congress to review and explain potentially sensitive transactions.

 Senior Public Policy Advisor Nova J. Daly joined Wiley after serving as the Deputy Assistant Secretary for Investment Security and Policy at Treasury from 2006 to 2009.
 In that capacity, he ran the CFIUS process, oversaw the reviews of over 350 cases, negotiated the new CFIUS law, and was responsible for the development, coordination, and implementation of the new CFIUS regulations.
 These professionals were key insiders in the drafting of the Foreign Investment Risk Review Modernization Act (FIRRMA), which expanded the scope of CFIUS.
 Our team’s deep knowledge of the CFIUS process, and of policy positions underpinning CFIUS action, allows clients to successfully navigate national security scrutiny.

-Wiley’s CFIUS Practice is further strengthened by the broad and diverse expertise of professionals in the firm’s other areas of specialty, including the Team Telecom; Foreign Ownership, Control or Influence (FOCI); Export Controls; Economic Sanctions/Office of Foreign Assets Control; Anti-Money Laundering; FCPA; Cybersecurity; Telecom, Media & Technology; Privacy, Cyber & Data Governance; Government Contracts; International Trade; Public Policy; and Corporate practices.
+Wiley’s CFIUS Practice is further strengthened by the broad and diverse expertise of professionals in the firm’s other areas of specialty, including the Team Telecom; Foreign Ownership, Control or Influence (FOCI); Export Controls and Economic Sanctions; Anti-Money Laundering; FCPA; Cybersecurity; Telecom, Media & Technology; Privacy, Cyber & Data Governance; Government Contracts; International Trade; Public Policy; and Corporate practices.

 Wiley’s CFIUS experience includes, among other matters: